Galeata lies on a riverbed at the heart of the high Bidente Valley, at the centre of a valley overlooked by a massive cliff.

 At the end of April, the Stridolo (sculpit) Festival is organized, where you can taste typical sculpit-based recipes, especially tagliatelle and tortelli.

-The crypt contains the Early Medieval sarcophagus (8th-9th century A.D.) holding the remains of the Saint, which is a destination for numberless pilgrims who come especially in May seeking the Saint’s blessing and healing of headaches.
+The crypt contains the Early Medieval sarcophagus (8th-9th century A.D.) holding the remains of the Saint, which is a destination for numerous pilgrims who come especially in May seeking the Saint’s blessing and healing of headaches.

 Abbey of Sant'Ellero